docgovtnz/kims-infra/README.md

 1. You need to install the following
  - AWS-CLI; https://aws.amazon.com/cli/
- - AWS CDK; https://aws.amazon.com/cdk/ (npm -g install typescript)
+ - AWS CDK; https://aws.amazon.com/cdk/ (npm -g install cdk)

 2. You need to have your AWS CLI credentials file setup with the "aws_access_key_id" and "aws_secret_access_key" for the account/environment you wish to deploy.
 There are multiple ways of managing these but the following seems to be the best